utdemir/ghc-musl/README.md

 ### cabal-install

-Mount the project directory to the container, and use `cabal-install` commands as usual:
+Mount the project directory to the container, and use `cabal-install` inside the container:

 ```
 $ cd myproject/